On S List of Movie Reviews

 The trouble with St. Elmo's Fire is that it's a shallow movie about superficial, corny, and overprivileged

 whitebread characters.
-Let's not kid ourselves: they graduated from Georgetown University (which strongly disapproved the
+Let's not kid ourselves: they graduated from Georgetown University (which strongly

-film, so they shot it on location at the University of Maryland's College Park campus) yet didn't know how to get their
+disapproved the film, so it was shot on location at the University of Maryland's College Park campus) yet

-shit together?
-To come to think of it, Reality Bites does look better in comparison.
+didn't know how to get their shit together?
+To come to think of it,

 All in all, instead of aging well like fine wine, St. Elmo's Fire is like a can of stale coca-cola that's